-The items in the net assets statement at 31 March 2023 for which there is a significant risk of material adjustment within the forthcoming financial year are as follows:
+The items in the net assets statement at 31 March 2024 for which there is a significant risk of Isle of Wight Council Statement of Accounts - 2023/24 Page 118 of 149

+Item Uncertainties Effect if actual results differ from assumptions Actuarial present value of promised retirement benefits (Note 22) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, salary increases, changes in retirement ages, mortality rates and returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the fund with expert advice about the assumptions to be applied.
+For instance: A 0.1% decrease in the discount rate assumption would result in a decrease in the pension fund surplus of £12m.
+A 0.1% increase in assumed earnings inflation would cause the surplus to be unchanged.
+A 0.1% increase in assumed price inflation/pension increases would decrease the surplus by approximately £11m.
+A one-year increase in assumed life expectancy would decrease the surplus by approximately £27m.
 Pooled Property Funds (Note 18) Valuation techniques are used to determine the carrying amount of pooled property funds.
 Where possible these valuation techniques are based on observable data, but where this is not possible management uses the best available data.
 Changes in the valuation assumptions used, together with significant changes in rental growth, vacancy levels or the discount rate could affect the fair value of property-based investments.
 Private Debt (Note 18) These investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines (December 2018), based on the fund manager valuations as at the end of the reporting period.
 These Investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-Private Debt investments are valued at £26.1m in the financial statements.
-There is a risk that this investment may be over or understated in the accounts.
-Infrastructure (Note 18) These investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines (December 2018), based on the fund manager valuations as at the end of the reporting period.
+Infrastructure (Note 18) These investments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation Guidelines (December 2018), based on the fund manager investment may be over or valuations as at the end of the reporting period.
 Investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-Infrastructure investments are valued at £14.3m in the financial statements.
-There is a risk that this investment may be over or understated in the accounts.